 GET /v2/data-manifest/coverage | Per-row coverage with completeness percentages and named gaps, sorted worst-covered first. | Team plan or higher. |

 Both endpoints are cached for 5 minutes.
-The actual cache age is reported on every response at
+The actual cache age is reported on every response at meta._agentic.freshness.age_seconds, so a non-zero age means the snapshot is genuinely that old — never “fresh because we said so.”

-Each row in/v2/data-manifest/coverage describes one unit of coverage — an oracle feed, a market, a vault, or a protocol — and carries:
+Each row in /v2/data-manifest/coverage describes one unit of coverage — an oracle feed, a market, a vault, or a protocol — and carries:

-history_completeness_pct— how complete the data is for that row,0–100.classified/has_metadata— whether the row has been processed and whether it carries registry metadata.last_update_at— when the underlying data last changed (most recent oracle price, governance event, or registry write) — not when the manifest was computed.gaps— an explicit list of what’s missing, if anything.
+last_update_at — when the underlying data last changed (most recent oracle price, governance event, or registry write) — not when the manifest was computed.

 What a gap means